• Skip to primary navigation

 What is Taboule?

-Taboule (or Tabbouli/Tabbouleh) is a Mediterranean salad that originated in Lebanon and Syria.
 This delicious and healthy salad is consisting of a generous amount of fresh parsley, bulgur wheat, onions, and tomatoes dressed with a lemon-and-olive oil dressing.

 Taboule Salad is one of the Middle East’s most iconic dishes and is widely popular in Eastern Mediterranean countries such as Syria, Lebanon, Israel, Palestine, Jordan, Turkey, and Iraq.
-It is typically served as a part of a mezze platter along with Mediterranean Hummus Dip, Baba Ganoush Without Tahini, Yaprak Sarma - Dolma (Stuffed Grape Leaves), and Icli Kofte (Turkish Kibbeh).

-Labelled picture of ingredients for tabouli salad
+labelled picture of ingredients for taboule salad

 Bulgur

 Bulgur is one of the two main ingredients and is available in a range of grinds, typically fine, medium, coarse, and extra coarse.
-It is often confused with couscous which is actually pasta, not a grain.

 Tabouli salad requires fine bulgur which is also a common ingredient for Mercimek Kofte (Lentil Balls) or Kisir (Turkish Bulgur Salad).
-You can easily find all types of bulgur in Turkish or Middle Eastern shops.

 Pomegranate Molasses

 It is a thick syrup made with pomegranate juice and is commonly used in Middle Eastern / Turkish recipes.
-It has an intense sweet-and-sour flavor which reminds me of balsamic reduction.

-Pomegranate molasses is perfect to use for salad dressing or marinade.
 You can buy it from most Turkish / Middle Eastern shops or from Amazon.

 Other ingredients you will need for making Tabbouleh Salad are: